Arista Networks Inc. (ANET) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to ANET, setting the target price at $150 in the report published on November 01st of the previous year.

-After a stumble in the market that brought ANET to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.08% of gains for the given period.
+After a stumble in the market that brought ANET to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.44% of loss for the given period.

 Insider Trading